MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-performance.md

 After each training, AI Builder uses the test data set to evaluate the quality and accuracy of the AI model.
 A summary page for your model shows your model training result, including a **Performance** score.

-## Performance score calculations
+## Accuracy score calculations

-AI Builder calculates the performance score for your model based on the precision and recall of the prediction results:
+AI Builder calculates the accuracy score for your model based on the precision and recall of the prediction results:

-- **Performance score**: The harmonic mean of the precision and recall scores.
+- **Accuracy score**: The harmonic mean of the precision and recall scores.
 It balances both scores for an imbalanced class distribution.
-Performance score values are between 0–100 percent.
-Generally, the higher the performance score, the better your model performs.
+Accuracy score values are between 0–100 percent.
+Generally, the higher the accuracy score, the better your model performs.
 - **Precision**: The fraction of correct predictions among all the positive predictions.
 - **Recall**: The fraction of correct predictions among all true positive cases.